 Things you can do if you want to speed up your time at the tax preparation site.

-- Print and fill in the Tax Year 2017 Intake Form and bring it with you.
+- Print and fill in the Tax Year 2018 Intake Form (available in 2019) and bring it with you.
 If you don’t fill it in before you arrive, you will be asked to complete one at the site before your tax return can be started.
 Do your best.
 We’ll help you if you get stuck on any of the questions.

 - If you had your return prepared by AARP Foundation Tax-Aide last year, try to return to the same location where you visited last year.